tentaclius/dwm_sxp_layout/README.md

 `m: <number>` or `margin: <number>`
 Margin in pixels determines the distance from the edge of the region for the node.
 Note, that the `borderpx` configuration parameter will be added to this value.

+## Comments
+Semicolon starts a comment.
+The comment is useful to keep track of your layouts in the history.

 # Installation and configuration